rob-jefferson/rob-jefferson.github.io/_posts/2019-01-21-new-year-new-website-new-philosophy.md

 ## 🌟 A fresh start

 So, this website is hopefully the start of something new.
-It's been a bit of a pet project that's brought together some long-overdue personal development on different projects; creating a [progressive web app](https://www.robjefferson.uk/brush-your-teeth/), version control with Git ([using GitHub](https://github.com/rob-jefferson), which is also hosting this very website via GitGub Pages), Boostrap 4 (as I've previously been using version 3) and now, [Jekyll](https://jekyllrb.com).
+It's been a bit of a pet project that's brought together some long-overdue personal development on different projects; creating a [progressive web app](https://www.robjefferson.uk/brush-your-teeth/), version control with Git ([using GitHub](https://github.com/rob-jefferson), which is also hosting this very website via GitHub Pages), Boostrap 4 (as I've previously been using version 3) and now, [Jekyll](https://jekyllrb.com).

 It's also introduced me to [Dillinger](https://dillinger.io/) which is the web app I'm writing this blog post on.
 It's a snazzy Markdown editor that integrates directly with GitHub so is effectively acting as a basic CMS for my site.
 Actually, that's probably not right - it's more of a publishing system.

+In future, I'll probably move over to [Forestry](https://forestry.io/) to quicken publishing and tinker further.

 ## ⁉️ But, why?